 Equity, Diversity and Inclusion Commitment Statement

 Memorial acknowledges that career paths can be diverse and that certain circumstances may legitimately affect a nominee’s record of research achievement.
-Applicants to Canada Research Chair opportunities at Memorial are encouraged to explain, in a cover letter, any personal circumstances resulting in career interruptions (if applicable) in order to allow for a fair assessment of their research productivity.
+Applicants to CRC opportunities at Memorial are encouraged to explain, in a cover letter, any personal circumstances resulting in career interruptions (if applicable) in order to allow for a fair assessment of their research productivity.

 CRCP EDI Action Plan: Governance and Administration

 Tel: (709) 864-4791

-Memorial’s Equity Officer provides support in relation to the Canada Research Chairs Program in the event of any arising concerns related to equity, diversity and inclusion.
-Any concerns should be directed to the Equity Officer who will monitor concerns received, report them to Research Grant and Contract Services and the Vice-President (Research) such that concerns may be monitored and addressed.
+Memorial’s Equity Officer provides support in relation to the CRCP in the event of any arising concerns related to equity, diversity and inclusion.
+Any concerns should be directed to the Equity Officer who will monitor concerns received and report them to RIS and the Vice-President (Research) such that they can be monitored and addressed.
 For questions or concerns related to CRCP equity and diversity at Memorial, please contact:

 Employment Equity Survey Report